purplg/hass/README.md

 ### Getting an API Key

-Ensure that your Home Assistant instance is configure to support API calls by following the instructions [here](https://www.home-assistant.io/integrations/api/).
+Ensure that your Home Assistant instance is configured to support API calls by following the instructions [here](https://www.home-assistant.io/integrations/api/).